Soulja Boy Was Right

 There ain't got no point to the game.
 You just walk around, jump on shit.
 He look like Mario in the future.
 It is Mario in a business suit, and he just walk around jump on shit.
 But what's the fun part about it, you can do this right here, watch this…

-He then goes back to messing around with the game's mechanics while laughing hysterically.
+Soulja Boy then goes back to messing around with the game's mechanics, jumping down a pit, rewinding time, and watching “Mario in the future” slowly rise back to the top, over and over.
 With that, the documentary cuts to the iconic shot of Jonathan Blow in a dark room, sitting on a chair, in the most dramatic way possible.

 A GIF of Jonathan Blow in a dark room.

-This is the only part of the documentary people remember.
+This is the only part of the documentary people still remember.

 What's funny is that the movie presents this Soulja Boy clip almost as a punchline, an ironic juxtaposition to Blow's heartfelt monologue about the emotional toll of game development.
 It's edited in a way that implies Soulja Boy is hilariously missing the point.